 Try and sell the post sales environment rather than just the product/service itself.

 This means your USP should give a desired vision of life after the purchase.

-Will life be more exciting, less stressful, more productive etc.
+Will life be more exciting, less stressful, more productive etc?

 You’ll know if your unique selling proposition worked well if the prospect smiles.
-This often means they engaged with the USP and believe in your message.
+This often means they are engaged with the USP and believe in your message.